NEIL CUMMINS ELEMENTARY SCHOOL

 Neil Cummins Elementary School is an award-winning public school of approximately 500 preschool through fifth grade students in the Larkspur-Corte Madera School District located in Corte Madera, California, in scenic Marin County, just north of San Francisco’s Golden Gate.
 The school was named a California Distinguished School in 2023!
 This is a community that strongly supports public education with a parcel tax, bond issue, and SPARK, a non-profit organization that raises money to support programs that are at risk due to ongoing budget cuts.

 In addition to a strong academic program, the school provides enrichment programs including music, lab science, library, and motor skills / physical education.
 These opportunities are made possible in large part by funding and volunteer support from a strong, active parent base, SPARK Foundation and PTA, community businesses, supportive citizens and a generous art grant through Marin Community Foundation.
 The staff includes approximately 100 full and part-time certificated employees (including special educators, speech therapists, academic and English language support specialists, a nurse, a counselor, and librarian) and classified staff, including campus support personnel, para educators, office staff, and custodial and maintenance support.

 School Vision Statement

-We believe all children are capable of learning, and it is our responsibility to provide a rich, positive, and safe engaging learning environment that fosters their desire to learn and meet the challenges of a changing world.
+We believe all children are capable of learning, and it is our responsibility to provide a rich, positive, safe and engaging learning environment that fosters a desire to learn and meet the challenges of a changing world.

 School Mission Statement

 Together our staff, parents, students and community are dedicated to the ongoing education of all young people in the Neil Cummins School.